$240M Riverchase Galleria redevelopment proposal unveiled

 Riverchase Galleria redevelopment map unveiled at Hoover City Council by Hunan Partners.
 (Pat Byington / Bham Now)

-According to Hunden the proposed conceptual redevelopment project would generate an estimated $396 million in net new spending, $74 million in net new earnings and $9.2 million in new city taxes over a 10-year period.
+According to Hunden, the proposed conceptual redevelopment project would generate an estimated $396 million in net new spending, $74 million in net new earnings and $9.2 million in new city taxes over 10 years.

-If no redevelopment occurs the group expects sales taxes generated from the mall would continue to decline over the next 10 years.
+If no redevelopment occurs, the group expects sales taxes generated from the mall to continue to decline over the next 10 years.

 Read the entire study